 - b.
 Students are expected to be on time for all scheduled classes.
-Tardies in a course that add up to 20 minutes during the semester may be counted as an unexcused absence. - C. A deficiency form will be mailed to parents if a student has three unexcused absences in a course or two unexcused absences in a science lab during a semester.
-The necessity to schedule language labs in the evening creates a unique set of circumstances.
-Therefore, the policy for language labs is determined by the foreign language teachers and posted separately.
-The policy will be in the spirit of the overall GSSM policy for absences.
+Tardies adding up to 20 minutes during the semester may be counted as an unexcused absence. - c.
+A deficiency form will be mailed to parents if a student has three unexcused absences in a course or two unexcused absences in a science lab during a semester.

-O. General Course Policies
+N. General Course Policies